Highlights of Alberta: Best places to visit

 Calgary

 While less renowned than Vancouver and Montreal, Alberta’s largest city has much to offer and it’s definitely worth lingering here for a day or two at the start or end of your trip.
 Located between the Rockies and the Canadian prairies, Calgary is rich in cowboy culture, musical heritage and the city is one of the best places to eat in Alberta.
-Highlights of Calgary include panoramic views from the 190-metre Calgary Tower, the outdoor museum of Heritage Park Historical village, the National Music Centre at Studio Bell, and the cuisine of Kensington Village.
+Highlights of Calgary include panoramic views from the 190-metre Calgary Tower, the outdoor museum of Heritage Park Historical Village, the National Music Centre at Studio Bell, and the cuisine of Kensington Village.
 The city welcomes more than a million visitors in July for the world-famous Calgary Stampede.

 Waterton Lakes National Park

 Where the Canadian prairies rise to the Rockies, Waterton Lakes National Park has wonderful scenery in a quieter, less-visited region of Alberta.
 In the far south of the province near the US border, the town of the same name has an idyllic setting on Waterton Lakes, popular for paddleboarding, kayaking and cruises.
 Visitors can enjoy hiking and horse-riding on trails filled with wildflowers and wildlife including bears and moose.
-The 17-km Crypt Lake Trail is a highlight through forests and past waterfalls, while at night, star-gazing is recommended in this Dark Sky Park.
+The 17km Crypt Lake Trail is a highlight through forests and past waterfalls, while at night, star-gazing is recommended in this Dark Sky Park.

 Dinosaur Provincial Park

 In the east of Alberta lie The Canadian Badlands, an unworldly landscape starkly different to the Rockies.
-South east of Drumheller, this semi-arid region is famous for its unusual sandstone ‘hoodoo’ formations, a haven for palaeontologists with the largest deposits of dinosaur bones in the world.
+South east of Drumheller, this semi-arid region is famous for its unusual sandstone ‘hoodoo’ formations, a haven for paleontologists with the largest deposits of dinosaur bones in the world.
 Dinosaur Provincial Park is the highlight of the Badlands – explore the fascinating visitor centre, then hike the trails in search for fossils.
 The park also has diverse wildlife, including deer, antelope and rattlesnakes.

 Looking to travel to the Canadian Rockies?
 Discover Journeyscape’s range of Holidays in Alberta.